uclalawcovid19behindbars/custodial_mortality_project/README.md

 Develop strategy to estimate changes in jail mortality using public records requests

-Integrate Facility.IDs and functions in behindbarstools to analyze all-cause decedent data alongside reported COVID data
+Integrate core data Facility.IDs and functions in behindbarstools to analyze all-cause decedent data alongside reported COVID data